slatedocs/slate/source/index.html.md

   }
 )
 ```
 To deposit money into the account, you will create a new container which will use the deposit mutation and the transfer form.
 On the right you can see the implementation for such container.
+For this tutorial, assume your bank account has been linked when you went through signup.

 ![](https://d3vv6lp55qjaqc.cloudfront.net/items/2n1c1D15440a0D0W3q0S/Screen%20Recording%202018-07-23%20at%2010.09%20AM.gif?X-CloudApp-Visitor-Id=49274&v=57d5f857)